-These banned substances can also pose health risks, says Williams.
+These banned substances can also pose health risks.
 High doses of caffeine or other stimulants can cause heart problems.
 The presence of hormones or steroids can also affect the heart, psychological and hormonal health.

 Even taking high doses of a single nutrient, such as iron or zinc supplements for example, can pose problems if you don't have a diagnosed deficiency.